 However, it’s difficult for small blockchain projects to develop a network powerful enough to ward off attackers.
 Mining new coins is a risky allocation of resources, so many crypto miners prefer to put their machines to work on established blockchains.
 That way, they are more likely to see a return on their investment.

-As more and more projects choose to join reputable blockchains, like Bitcoin, larger networks are developing an insurmountable lead on hashrate.
+As more and more miners choose to mine reputable blockchains, like Bitcoin, larger networks are developing an insurmountable lead on hashrate.
 And a large hash rate is what ensures the security of a blockchain.
 Bitcoin, of course, remains the world’s strongest network.

 The gargantuan power of the Bitcoin network is perhaps best understood by the amount of electricity it consumes.
 A study published by Dutch researcher Alex de Vries in May 2018 found that Bitcoin mining uses roughly the same amount of electricity as the entire nation of Ireland— that’s about 24 Terawatt hours of electricity per year.
 This means that every single hour, Bitcoin mining consumes 2.55 gigawatts of electricity.